yarooski/ImageAugmentationTool/README.md

 # Image Augmentation Tool

 This tool provides a simple way to perform image augmentations using an interactive command-line interface.
+Image augmentation is a technique used in training AI models, particularly in computer vision tasks, to artificially increase the diversity and quantity of training data.
+It involves applying various transformations and modifications to the existing images to create new, slightly modified versions.
 It uses both manual user input and the GPT-3.5-turbo model from OpenAI for augmentation suggestions based on the type of images you are working with.

 ## Prerequisites